Renzi was the representative for Arizona’s 1st congressional district and was a Republican. He served from 2003 to 2008.

 |Jan.
 3, 2009||House Committee on Standards of Official Conduct reported that the end of the member's term ended the committee's jurisdiction.|

 |2013||Renzi was convicted and was sentenced to serve three years in prison.|

-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Renzi is shown as a purple triangle. (analysis methodology)
+Renzi is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Renzi sponsored bills primarily in these issue areas: